toptal/picasso/docs/contribution/jss-onboarding.md

 ## Add classes prop to a Picasso component

-There are some situation when you need to override `classes` prop of a Picasso component.
-You can do it following these steps:
+Occasionally Picasso components need to override styling of other Picasso components, that they use.
+This can be achieved with the `classes` prop.
+Here's how:

-1. Make your Picasso component `Props` type to extend `StandardProps` instead of `BaseProps`.
+1. Make sure your component `Props` type extends `StandardProps` instead of `BaseProps`.
 2. Add `Props` generic type to `makeStyles` call.
 3. Pass the whole `props` object to `useStyles` call.